Covid 19 coronavirus: Hamilton runaways fled authorities after attending funeral of Mongrel Mob member

 Instead, the pair fled.

-And tonight former police commissioner Mike Bush claimed six members of the Australian family had absconded, though five were now back in isolation at the hotel.
+And last night former police commissioner Mike Bush claimed six members of the Australian family had absconded, though five were now back in isolation at the hotel.

-When questioned by the Herald tonight, the Ministry of Health revealed the two youngsters had now tested negative.
+When questioned by the Herald last night, the Ministry of Health revealed the two youngsters had now tested negative.

 "The six members were staying at the Pullman Auckland in managed isolation and were granted exemption on compassionate grounds to attend the tangi and return to the facility on the same day.